Kicksecure/security-misc/README.md

   by the user to function properly, see notes in `/etc/security-misc/emerg-shutdown/30_security_misc.conf`.

+## File Manager D-Bus shim

+To prevent malicious applications from opening malicious content using D-Bus, a shim is present that listens for `org.freedesktop.FileManager1` D-Bus method calls.
+This shim displays a confirmation window for every request an application makes to open one or more directories, while also ensuring applications can only try to open directories (not files), and cannot try to open directories that the user cannot access.

+See:

+- `/usr/src/security-misc/fm-shim-backend.c`
+- `/usr/lib/python3/dist-packages/fm_shim_frontend/fm_shim_frontend.py`
+- `/usr/bin/fm-shim-frontend`
+- `/usr/libexec/security-misc/build-fm-shim-backend`
+- `/usr/lib/systemd/user/fm-shim.service`

 ## Application-specific hardening

 - `sudo`: Enables "`Defaults !fqdn`", which disables attempts to